jcamdev/clanker/readme.md

 - Python 3.7 or higher
 - A Discord account
 - A Cloudflare account with Workers AI access
+- Server to host bot with constant websocket connection (trying to see if Durable Objects is viable for this, will add later if so)

 ## Discord Bot Setup